ronitkrshah/nubie/packages/docs/src/configuration.md

 # Configuration

-Nubie supports simple, centralized configuration through a`Nubie.json` file at the root of your project.
+Nubie supports simple, centralized configuration through a `nubie.config.js` file at the root of your project.
 Use it to control your app’s behavior without diving into code.

 | Option               | Type     | Default     | Optional | Description                                                                                           |